ncsa/Delta_doc/docs/source/user_guide/login.rst

      .. figure:: images/accessing/open-ondemand-homescreen.png
         :alt: Open OnDemand home screen showing the "files", "jobs", "clusters", and "interactive apps" options in the menu bar at the top of the window.

-Learn more about using Open OnDemand on Delta at the :ref:`open-ondemand` page.
+Learn more about using Open OnDemand on Delta on the :ref:`open-ondemand` page.
 Topics include:

  - Shell interface
  - Interactive apps